bheisler/criterion.rs/book/src/user_guide/wasi.md

 ## Comparing results

-Let's run the same benchmark with native, wasmer, wasmtime, nodejs, firefox, and chrome, and see how they compare.
+Let's run the same benchmark with native, wasmer, wasmtime, nodejs, firefox, and chromium, and see how they compare.
+Step 1 is the generate the json files:

 ```properties
 wasmer run --dir=. hex.wasm -- --bench --save-baseline wasmer